davvda/annorlunda/predicament_landscape/The Predicament Landscape.md

 **[The planetary boundaries concept presents a set of nine planetary boundaries within which humanity can continue to develop** and thrive for generations to come](https://www.stockholmresilience.org/research/planetary-boundaries.html).
 These nine boundaries are: novel entities, stratospheric ozone depletion, atmospheric aerosol loading, ocean acidification, biogeochemical flows, freshwater change, land-system change, biosphere integrity, and climate change.

 ![[planetary_boundaries.png]]
 As can be seen in the figure we are currently [beyond six of the nine planetary boundaries](https://www.science.org/doi/10.1126/sciadv.adh2458).
+Important to note is that the notion of planetary boundaries can include other models than the nine boundaries above.

 Connected to:
 - Energy consumption increasing